Restricted permutations refined by number of crossings and nestings: Introduction and main result

 Our paper is naturally inspired from some previous known works.
-In \cite{ARob}, Robertson et al. focused on the $\fp$-Wilf-equivalence classes.
-Elizalde \cite{Eliz1} generalized the result of Robertson et al. and proposed the $(\fp,\exc)$-Wilf-equivalence classes.
-Recently, Dokos et al. \cite{Dokos} studied the Wilf-equivalence classes modulo $\inv$ and $\maj$.
+In \cite{ARob}, Robertson et al.~focused on the $\fp$-Wilf-equivalence classes.
+Elizalde \cite{Eliz1} generalized the result of Robertson et al.~and proposed the $(\fp,\exc)$-Wilf-equivalence classes.
+Recently, Dokos et al.~\cite{Dokos} studied the Wilf-equivalence classes modulo $\inv$ and $\maj$.
 We summarize in table \ref{table:tab1} their known results for single pattern of length 3.

-In this paper, we purpose the (\crs,\nes)-Wilf-equivalence classes for singleton pattern in $S_3$.
+In this paper, we focus on the (\crs,\nes)-Wilf-equivalence classes for singleton patterns in $S_3$.
 Following the notation in \cite{Dokos}, we denote by $[T]_{\st}$ the $\st$-Wilf-equivalent class for any subset of patterns $T$ and set of statistics $\st$.
-After these necessary preliminaries, we are now in a position to present the main result of this paper that can be stated as follows. \begin{theorem} For single pattern in $S_3$, the non singleton $\crs$ and $\nes$-Wilf-equivalence classes are the following \begin{itemize} \itemsep{-0.3em} \item[{\rm i)}] $[132]_{\nes}=\{132,213\} \text{ and } [231]_{\nes}=\{231,312\}$, \item[{\rm ii)}] $[132]_{\crs}= \{132,213,321\}$, \item[{\rm iii)}] $[132]_{\crs,\nes}=\{132,213\}$. \end{itemize} \end{theorem} If we combine this result with those of Elizalde and Dokos et al., we get a more generalized one (see section \ref{sec4}).
+After these necessary preliminaries, we are now in a position to present the main result of this paper that can be stated as follows. \begin{theorem} For single patterns in $S_3$, the non singleton $\crs$ and $\nes$-Wilf-equivalence classes are the following \begin{itemize} \itemsep{-0.3em} \item[{\rm i)}] $[132]_{\nes}=\{132,213\} \text{ and } [231]_{\nes}=\{231,312\}$, \item[{\rm ii)}] $[132]_{\crs}= \{132,213,321\}$, \item[{\rm iii)}] $[132]_{\crs,\nes}=\{132,213\}$. \end{itemize} \end{theorem} When we combine this result with those of Elizalde and Dokos et al.~, we get a more generalized one (see Section \ref{sec4}).
 The connection with the result of Randrianarivony \cite{ARandr} is due to the fact that nonnesting permutations and 321-avoiding permutations are the same.